There are multiple ways of sending email from APRS to an Internet user. Be

 To remove the "me" shortcut, I would send

-AE5PL-10>APRS::EMAIL-2 :me r
+APRS Format: URCALL-10>APRS::EMAIL-2 :me r

 Shortcuts are associated with the callsign so each amateur can have their own

-shortcuts and they are case sensitive.
-They should only include alpha and
+shortcuts.
+They can only include alpha and

-numeric ASCII characters (no punctuation or Unicode).
+numeric ASCII characters (no punctuation. white space, or Unicode characters).

 Email to APRS Support